Ziggoto/ticktick-linux/README.md

 Create .desktop for create an alias and launch Ticktick

 ## Automatic installation .deb package for Debian or ubuntu
+- Go to directory /packages/deb/
-Click in /packages/deb/ticktick.deb for install ticktick app
+- And click to ticktick.deb for install ticktick app